Looking at buying some index funds and wondering if Tangerine’s are any good?

 It has three components:

 50% of the portfolio is made up of Canadian dividend equities.
-This component tracks the performance of the MSCI Canada High Dividend Yield Index, which was recently offering a 4.3% yield.
+This component tracks the performance of the MSCI Canada High Dividend Yield Index.

-The remaining 25% is allocated to international equities, via the index fund MSCI EAFE High Dividend Yield Index, with a yield of 4.3%.
+The remaining 25% is allocated to international equities, via the index fund MSCI EAFE High Dividend Yield Index.

-The combined TTM yield of this portfolio is 2.8%, and distributions are made annually.
-So, even though it’s a dividend-oriented fund, you can’t use it to generate regular income.
-Another problem with this fund is the cost.
+Distributions are made annually.
+A problem with this fund is the cost.
 Even though its MER is the same as others (1.06%), the TER is higher (0.07%), bringing the total cost to 1.13% a year.